 It's no longer just about getting your employees to turn up to their desks at 9am.
 Instead, it's about creating an environment where people can be happy and productive, wherever they are.
 While this may sound like a utopian dream, there are some simple steps employers can take to ensure their people feel supported in a hybrid working model.

-Below are some of the wellbeing challenges of hybrid work models:
+Challenges of hybrid work models:

 Isolation and Loneliness: Face-to-face social interaction declines with a hybrid work model, which can sometimes lead to feelings of isolation and loneliness, where employees can experience a sense of disconnection from colleagues and the organisation at large.